HealthCatalyst/healthcareai-r/inst/docs/comparing-and-deploying/compare.md

 Nope.
 It'll help if you can follow these guidelines:

 * Don't use 0 or 1 for the independent variable when doing classification.
 Use Y/N instead.
 The IIF function in T-SQL may help here.
 * Don't pull in test data in this step.
-In other words, to compare models, we don't need to worry about those rows that need a prediction quite yet.
+In other words, to compare models, we only want rows that have a known outcome attached to them.

 ## How can I improve my model performance?